 And if there’s family, kids, friends involved, I’m extra careful and definitely don’t take chances.

-It’s worth it to have a campervan toilet to avoid less than clean public options.
+It’s worth it to have a portable toilet for campervan comfort to avoid less than clean public options.

 Quick, convenient toilet use, any time, any place